 Some quick tips to guide you to find out about the Graphics card installed and driver in-use in your Linux system.

-If you are a seasoned user or a new user, or during some debugging, you might want to find out details about Graphics card and driver in-use.
-This is mostly useful when you do not know which driver to use or a broken system where Graphics card driver is mixed up.
+If you are a seasoned user or a new user, or during some debugging, you might want to find out details about the Graphics cards and driver in use.
+This is most useful when you do not know which driver to use or a broken system where the Graphics card driver is mixed up.

 So, this guide explains some basics, which you can use via terminal to find it out all about graphics cards.

 Find Graphics Card in Linux with its Drivers

 First, you need to update the PCI database in your system.

 Because it helps to get the latest PCI hardware in your system.
 To do that, open a terminal (CTRL+ALT+T) and run the below commands.

 We are going to use the following options to find it out.